serebrov/emoji-mart-vue/README.md

 Breaking change in v8:
 - The `StaticPicker` component is now default (exported as `Picker`), previous default component renamed to `VirtualScrollPicker`

+Breaking change in v12:
+- The `VirtualScrollPicker` was removed, see [#236](https://github.com/serebrov/emoji-mart-vue/issues/236).

+# Original Readme

 ## Not opinionated